Romantic bars and restaurants in Manchester that are perfect for Valentine’s Day 2023

 For those lost in a sea of menus and wondering where to book, we thought we’d help make things a little bit easier by recommending some of our favourite romantic restaurants and a few other popular date night spots to help get you started.

 Keep reading to discover our top picks for where to take your date in Manchester this Valentine’s Day.

-If you’re a self-confessed pasta lover with no objection to stuffing yourself with carbs on Valentine’s, visiting The Sparrows is an absolute must.
+If you’re a self-confessed pasta lover with no objection to stuffing yourself with carbs on Valentine’s, visiting Manchester’s newest addition to the Michelin Guide is an absolute must.

 Spatzle (pictured above) is the house specialty, said to mirror sparrows in flight – hence the restaurant’s name.
 It’s best eaten with a simple sauce of butter and sage, but there are numerous sauce options – plus countless European dumplings, a fine sake selection and an organic wine list.

 The hushed, sleek interiors, meanwhile, will have you convinced you’re somewhere in New York – not on the back streets of the Green Quarter.